adafruit/circuitpython-org/_board/adafruit_macropad_rp2040.md

 Want to add more hardware?
 No worries - [a STEMMA QT port on the side lets you connect any I2C add-on peripherals from the massive STEMMA QT / Qwiic family of plug in boards](https://www.adafruit.com/category/1018).

- **Please note, the RP2040 chip does not currently have QMK support** - this macropad is designed to be programmed in Arduino or CircuitPython!
-If QMK eventually does add RP2040 as a supported chipset (no ETA and no plans that we know of), we'll update this page.
+This macropad was originally designed to be programmed in Arduino or CircuitPython, but you can also use [QMK](https://config.qmk.fm/#/adafruit/macropad/LAYOUT) or [KMK](https://github.com/KMKfw/kmk_firmware) firmware if you prefer!

 ## Technical details